danishsayed-ae/Open-Innovation-AI-Challenge/TEST-README.md

 5. **Processing Failure on Hover**: After a failed upload, hovering over the play or delete buttons shows "no file chosen" instead of the proper file status.
 6. **File Deletion After Refresh**: After uploading a document, refreshing the page should clear the uploaded documents.
 7. **API Response After Delete**: The API does not return a response after a document is deleted.
 It should return an informative message like "file deleted successfully".
+8. **API Response After File Upload**: The API should have a status field to indicate the status of upload such as true/false.
+9. **Server Error**: The API is throwing 500 internal server error for the following question "Is the transaction amount more than 500?"
+    Steps to reproduce:
+    1. Launch the Web UI
+    2. Upload transaction receipt document
+    3. Process the document
+    4. Click on the chatbot and ask the following question: "Is the transaction amount more than 500?"
+    5. Wait for the API response

 ## Installation Instructions

-### Install Playwright

-# To install Playwright for end-to-end testing:
+### To install Playwright for end-to-end testing:
 npm init playwright@latest

-# To Install Allure
+### To Install Allure
 brew install allure

-# To install allure report in playwright
+### To install allure report in playwright
 npm i -D @playwright/test allure-playwright

-# To generate test result as report
+### To generate test result as report
 allure generate allure-results -o allure-report --clean

+### To run the test for file upload feature
+npx playwright test fileUpload.spec.ts --project=chromium
+npx playwright test fileUpload.spec.ts --project=firefox
+npx playwright test fileUpload.spec.ts --project=webkit

-# To run the test
+### To run the test for chatbot feature
-npx playwright test --project=chromium
+npx playwright test chatbot.spec.ts --project=chromium
+npx playwright test chatbot.spec.ts --project=firefox
+npx playwright test chatbot.spec.ts --project=webkit

-# To serve the report in web browser
+### To serve the report in web browser
 allure serve allure-results